renderedtext/semaphore-docs-new/source/docs/organizations/about-organizations.md

 category: Organizations
 ---

-Organizations are a great option for large teams and open-source projects that require multiple project owners and different permission levels for collaborators on their projects.
+Organizations are a great option for large teams and private projects that require multiple project owners and different permission levels for collaborators on their projects.

-Organizations include:
+Organizations allow you to have:

 - [Shared project and billing management](/docs/organizations/granting-users-permission-to-manage-projects-within-an-organization.html)
 - [Different permission levels](/docs/organizations/permission-levels-in-an-organization.html)